esy/esy/docs/concepts.md

 If, for instance, build instructions of a package from opam are overridden (and the source files are not necessarily touched), esy places them in a different location.

-Conceptually, a source entry in the esy store is both it's source files and it's recipie.
+Conceptually, a source entry in the esy store is both its source files and its recipe.

 ### Build store